Gulf American Land Corporation: Land development business

 The Rosen's land purchase in November 1957 was followed by the start of construction in January 1958, and the first completed units were occupied by residents soon after.
 The same year, the Rosens also founded Gulf American Land Corporation (GALC).

-GALC organized day trips for prospective customers by using their airline, Gulf American Airlines, which operated a shuttle service linking Miami to Fort Myers Page Field using a fleet of five Douglas DC-3s.
+GALC organized day trips for prospective customers using its airline, Gulf American Airlines, which operated a shuttle service linking Miami to Fort Myers Page Field with a fleet of five Douglas DC-3s.
 Page Field was the closest airport to GALC's Cape Coral residential development (which prospective customers accessed by complimentary bus transfers from the airport).
-From 1958, GALC also began contracting US supplemental carrier Modern Air to fly prospective customers from the Northeast and Midwest into Miami, where they transferred between Modern Air's Curtiss C-46s and Gulf American Airlines' DC-3s en route to and from Fort Myers.
+From 1958, GALC also began contracting US supplemental carrier Modern Air to fly prospective customers from the Northeast and Midwest into Miami International Airport, where they transferred between Modern Air's Curtiss C-46s and Gulf American Airlines' DC-3s en route to and from Fort Myers.
 These flights formed part of Gulf American Land's free sales pitch and were free for prospective customers, who were also served a free meal on board the aircraft on each leg of their journey.
-GALC's business eventually accounted for 25% of Modern Air's total business.
+GALC's business accounted for 25% of Modern Air's total business.

 To protect themselves against buyers attempting to wriggle out of the contractual terms of their purchase agreements with GALC following a sudden change of mind and potential defaulters, plots were oversold.
 Gulf American started getting complaints against their sales practices in the early 1960s.
 Governor Haydon Burns responded to this criticism by placing Leonard Rosen on Florida's Installment Land Sales Board, which was created to investigate these complaints.

-On June 29, 1966, Modern Air became a wholly owned subsidiary of GALC after purchasing the airline's entire participating interest from its previous owner, John Becker, for $807,500 in May-June 1966.
+On June 29, 1966, Modern Air became a subsidiary of GALC after purchasing the airline's entire participating interest from its previous owner, John Becker, for $807,500 in May-June 1966.
 GALC's acquisition of Modern Air resulted in the consolidation of the airline's operations at Miami International Airport and its merger with Gulf American Airlines.